 Internal security is just as important as external security.
-If you want to protect your church’s information, you will have to be diligent about whom you give access to the database and also what level of access you give them.
+In other words, there is no sense locking the building doors (external security), if you don’t take church software user security (internal security) seriously.
+If you want to protect your church’s information, you will have to be diligent.
+For example you want to be careful about giving access to the database and what level of access you give the user.

 DON’T get locked out of your own system.